Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Defining sequences and Coxeter graphs for type

 Consequently, an odd reflection plays a role of permutation for the sequences corresponding to fundamental systems.
 Keep this in mind.
-We can make computation for determination of the Coxeter graphs in the following.
+We can make computations for determination of the Coxeter graphs in the sequel.